p2ppsr/metanet-browser/docs/README.md

-# BSV Browser Marketing Website
+# Metanet Explorer Marketing Website

-This is the marketing website for BSV Browser, a secure BSV Blockchain wallet app for iOS and Android.
+This is the marketing website for Metanet Explorer, a secure BSV Blockchain wallet app for iOS and Android.

 ## Website Features